zramsay/eris-cli/docs/tutorials/getting-started.md

 ### Troubleshooting Your Install

-If you have any errors which arise during the installation process, please see our [trouble shooting page](/docs/tutorials/install-troubleshooting/) or join [The Marmot Den](https://slack.monax.io)
+If you have any errors which arise during the installation process, please see our [trouble shooting page](/docs/tutorials/install-troubleshooting/) or join [The Marmot Den](https://slack.monax.io) to ask for help.

-# Step 2: Roll Your Own Blockchain in Seconds
+## Step 2: Roll Your Own Blockchain in Seconds

-If you want to create your blockchain it is very easy.
+If you want to create your blockchain it is two commands:

 ```bash
 eris chains make test_chain
 eris chains start test_chain --init-dir ~/.eris/chain/test_chain/test_chain_full_000
 ```

 That `test_chain` can be whatever name you would like it to be.
-These two simple commands will create a permissioned, smart contract enabled blockchain suitable for testing.
+These two commands will create a permissioned, smart contract enabled blockchain suitable for testing.

-To check that your chain is running type (running chains have a `*` symbol next to them):
+To check that your chain is running type (running chains have a `*` symbol next to them rather than a `-`):

 ```bash
 eris chains ls